 In order to remain competitive in the digital age, companies have to automate and digitalize their business processes.
 To do this, they first have to analyze their internal workflows and identify where there is potential for optimization.
 One way of doing this is the Process Potential Analysis (PPA).
 In five steps, this analysis helps companies to gain a quick overview of all processes, identifies exactly the processes that are most suited to automation, and provides a rough concept and calculation of the return on investment (ROI).

 Efficient business processes are decisive in whether a company is successful.
-With the help of automation and digitalization, manual processes can be executed better, quicker, and in a more streamlined way.
+With the help of automation and digitalization, manual processes can be executed better, quicker, and more streamlined.
 However, many companies have no idea where to begin when it comes to identifying these processes.
-The PPA is an ideal way of finding out which business processes are eating up too much time and money.
+The PPA is an ideal way to determine which business processes are wasting too much time and money.
 The analysis not only identifies potential optimizations but also lays the foundation for further automation of the processes.

 The PPA step by step

 In the first step of the PPA, the goal is to gain an overview of existing processes, such as core, support, and management processes.
 The resulting process map is then used to determine which processes can and should be automated within a company.
 Cross-company, time-critical processes that can be standardized have a high repetition rate and involve many interfaces, and participants are particularly suited to automation.
 Among others, these processes include dealing with inquiries, complaints management, customer service, and quality control.
 A process portfolio is created at the end of this first step, which is then used as a basis for further analysis.

 From the process map to the project plan.

 Influencing factors in the assessment: CSF, TSF, and SF

 In steps two to four, the selected processes are analyzed in more detail with regard to different factors.
 These are critical success factors (CSF), technical success factors (TSF), and soft factors (SF).